 In a large majority of cases, problems on a network are the result of someone changing a device.
 This is why it’s important to integrate device configuration change into your network management solutions, which will show where a new device has been added, removed or modified.

 An enterprise-class network management system warns you before you have an issue that could cause a system breakdown.
 For example, it will notify you of things like a malfunction on the secondary power supply on your core router, or significant changes in temperature.

 There are dozens of reasons why network switches and routers malfunction; just Google the thousands of forums to see how common the problem is.
 But it’s UC monitoring and troubleshooting that enables IT departments to be able to locate, identify and rectify issues quickly and efficiently.

-Prognosis network monitoring tools streamline the processes and operations of any enterprise-class network.
-They provide maximum visibility across your entire UC ecosystem from a single, clear, proactive vantage point.
+Prognosis network troubleshooting and monitoring tools help streamline the process and operation of any enterprise-class network.
+They clearly show all the information you need to provide valuable insights and maximum visibility across your entire UC ecosystem, no matter what solutions you use, from a single, clear, proactive vantage point.

 Network monitoring tools are like a watchdog for your entire network.
 They help you avoid sluggish systems, security breaches, outages, or worse still, the entire network grinding to a halt.
 Obviously some periods of IT downtime are inevitable, but prolonged length and frequency can be damaging to any business.